-Nobody wants to have a problem with the IRS.
-It feels a little like a mouse trying to defend itself against a lion, and getting a real, live agent on the phone to discuss your problem can be a long and sometimes fruitless process.
+Nobody wants to have a problem with the Internal Revenue Service (IRS).
+It feels a little like being a mouse trying to defend itself against a lion.
+Getting a real, live agent on the phone to discuss your problem can be a long and sometimes fruitless process.
 Even if you hire someone to prepare your taxes, you can still run into trouble.

-Assistance is restricted to those who have been trying but have been unable to resolve things directly with the IRS, and are experiencing “economic harm” or “significant cost” as a result.
-The IRS has indicated that “economic harm” can include that the cost of professional representation is simply beyond your means.
+Assistance is restricted to those who have been trying but have been unable to resolve issues directly with the IRS and are experiencing “economic harm” or “significant cost” as a result.
+The IRS has indicated that “economic harm” can include situations in which the cost of professional representation is simply beyond your means.

 If you’re accepted, TAS assigns an advocate to address your problem, free of charge.
-The advocate reviews information and researches the situation, then deals with the IRS on your behalf.
-This can involve arguing or mediating your case for you and submitting any paperwork or forms that are required by the IRS to resolve the problem.
+The advocate reviews information, researches the situation, and interacts with the IRS on your behalf.
+This can involve arguing or mediating your case for you and submitting any paperwork or forms that the IRS requires to resolve the problem.

-Taxpayers might receive a bit of advice as well regarding how to avoid certain future problems.
+Taxpayers also might receive a bit of advice regarding how to avoid certain future problems.
 All information you provide to your advocate is protected by confidentiality rules.

 Who Qualifies for Taxpayer Advocate Service Assistance?

-What’s the difference between the Low Income Taxpayer Clinic (LITC) and TAS?
-LITC provides assistance specifically to low-income taxpayers earning no more than 250% of the Federal Poverty Guidelines, while TAS imposes no such restrictions.
-The amount in dispute with the IRS typically cannot be more than $50,000 to qualify for LITC assistance, and there might be a small fee for LITC assistance, depending on your income.
+The criteria for receiving help from TAS are different from those for receiving help from the Low Income Taxpayer Clinic (LITC).
+LITC assists low-income taxpayers earning no more than 250% of the Federal Poverty Guidelines amount, while TAS imposes no such restrictions.
+While representation may be totally free, there might be a small fee for LITC assistance, depending on your income.

 How Can I Contact TAS?